greyhamwoohoo/bootstrapping-ui-automation/src/NetCore-Selenium-4.0-alpha3/README.md

 SET THEINTERNET_BROWSERSETTINGS_FILES=chrome-default.json;chrome-captureLogFile.json;otherspecializations
 ```

-The .Net Core conventions for environment variable overrides are also supported.
+The .Net Core conventions for environment variable overrides are also supported which means individual settings can be overridden by setting environment variables prior to execution.

 For example: to change the RemoteWebDriverSettings RemoteUri property in the JSON, do something like this:

 ```
 SET THEINTERNET_REMOTEWEBDRIVERSETTINGS:REMOTEURI="https://localhost.com/overriddenUri"